kurianbenoy/kurianbenoy-website/_posts/2021-03-30-shutdown-routine.md

 an Akshaya Center to get my Aadhar Card photo updated.
 Even after one hour, the line hadn't moved much.
 So I sort of decided to start reading one of my kindle E-books on my phone.

-The book was Deep work written by Cal Newport.I had purchased this book, for more than 2-3 months, yet I didn't make much progress in reading this book.
+The book was Deep work written by Cal Newport.
+I had purchased this book, for more than 2-3 months, yet I didn't make much progress in reading this book.
 I had almost completed 30% of the book when I left it earlier.
 So I continued slowly reading through the book in a chair with five people surrounded around me.